syncfusion-content/blazor-docs/blazor/maps/how-to/place-map-inside-other-components.md

 ---
 layout: post
-title: How to render Maps component inside other components | Syncfusion
+title: How to place Maps component inside other components | Syncfusion
-description: How to render Maps component inside the other components.
+description: Learn here about how to place Maps component inside the other components.
 platform: Blazor
 control: Maps
 documentation: ug